Spandana8/Code-Challenge/README.md

 ---

-Frontend app to fetch the posts given by use built using ReactJS
+Frontend app to fetch the posts given by user built using ReactJS

 ## Dependencies